 The old separate but equal interpretation of the Fourteenth Amendment that held for half a century after Plessy vs. Ferguson (1896) fell in two cases involving public education: Sweatt v.
 Painter (1950) and Brown v.
 [Topeka] Board of Education (1954) — both argued by Thurgood Marshall, who later became America’s first black Supreme Court Justice.
 Heman Sweatt, the grandson of slaves, was admitted to the University of Texas’ “separate but equal” black law school.
 It was basically an empty desk in the basement with a used textbook on it and no professors or classes.
 UT scrambled to build Texas Southern, a black college in Houston, as the case made its way through the lower courts, but eventually lost in the Supreme Court, forcing the school to integrate its classrooms.
 The Klan terrorized Sweatt on UT’s campus, burning crosses and slashing his tires as the Austin police did nothing, but the case set a precedent for a broader ruling affecting K-12.
 Meanwhile, the University of Virginia was going through a similar experience and convinced African American Gregory Swanson to drop out.

 In 1954, the Court integrated all U.S. public schools in the Brown v.
 Board case.
 UT protested these cases by naming a dorm after Confederate soldier, KKK leader, and law professor William Stewart Simkins (they changed the name in 2010).
 President Dwight Eisenhower wasn’t a big fan of the Brown ruling, either.
 He’d appointed Supreme Court Justice Earl Warren, who’d overseen Japanese internment camps as California’s Attorney General, under the impression that he was more conservative.
 Ike overlooked that California had integrated its schools under Warren.
-Even before Sweatt, segregation in California schools was outlawed with Mendez v.
-Westminster (1946), though that state case didn’t challenge the separate but equal clause directly.
+Even before Sweatt, Mendez v.
+Westminster (1946) outlawed segregation in California’s public schools, though that case didn’t challenge the separate but equal clause directly.
 With the president unenthused, not much happened in the immediate aftermath of Brown v.
 Board regarding enforcement of integration in the nation’s schools.
 But Eisenhower advocated ending segregation in the District of Columbia and, more importantly, protecting Blacks’ right to vote.
-He also signed the watered-down 1957 Civil Rights Act that added a civil rights division to the Justice Department, but didn’t include any voter protection.
+He also signed the watered-down 1957 Civil Rights Act that added a civil rights division to the Justice Department but didn’t include any voter protection.
 Another bill passed in 1960 that gave the federal government the right to inspect voting polls, a precursor to stronger legislation in 1965.
 NAACP leader Roy Wilkins called these diluted bills “soup made from the bones of an emaciated chicken who’d starved to death.”

 Most famously, Ike took a stand against the Arkansas National Guard being used to keep black students out of Little Rock’s Central High School in 1957.
 He didn’t like a state so brazenly defying a Supreme Court ruling, even one he didn’t care for, and he knew that American racism was feeding Soviet propaganda.
 Communists everywhere, including Cuba, cited the U.S. as an example of how democracies mistreat minorities.
 Ike sent in troops and federalized the Guard, as presidents can do through executive order.
 The 101st Airborne Division escorted the same Little Rock 9 (black students) into the school that the Guard had just kept out before it was federalized.
 Whites threw acid in one black girl’s eyes and a few tried unsuccessfully to burn her alive in the girls’ bathroom.